Jewish Territorial Organization: History

 The Jewish Territorial Organization (ITO) was founded by British Jewish author, critic, and activist Israel Zangwill and British Jewish journalist Lucien Wolf in 1903 and institutionalized in 1905.
-The establishment was a response to Herzl's rejection of Uganda proposal, as the ITO led by Zangwill split off from the Zionist movement.
+The establishment was a response to the Sixth Congress's rejection of the Uganda proposal, as the ITO led by Zangwill split off from the Zionist movement.
 It attempted to locate territory suitable for Jewish settlement in various parts of America (e.g. Galveston), and on the African, Asian, and Australian continents, yet with little success.

 Zangwill's interest in territorialism began in 1903 in response to the Kishinev Pogrom.
 In April of that year in Kishinev, Bessarabia, a Western province of the Russian Empire, a local newspaper accused the region's Jews of killing a Christian child as part of their Passover rituals.
 This inflammatory use of the ancient "blood libel" sparked a three-day pogrom which resulted in the deaths of over forty Jews, as well as the destruction and looting of hundreds of Jewish homes and businesses.
 The specter of Kishinev profoundly influenced Zangwill's actions and work.
 Indeed, several years after the event, Zangwill would make the protagonist of his most important play, "The Melting Pot", a survivor of the pogrom who escapes to America after witnessing the murder of his family.
 The events of Kishinev also convinced Zangwill of the immediate need to find a place of Jewish refuge be it in Palestine or some other site.
 In commenting on the pogroms in a greeting to the Federation of American Zionists Zangwill commented:

 The Kishineff massacre has brought home to the blindest the need of a publicly and legally safeguarded home for our unhappy race.
 When you come to consider where this centralized home should be you will find no place as practicable as Palestine, or at least for a start, its neighborhood.

 But few in the Zionist Organization supported the Uganda Scheme, as the East Africa offer was called, particularly representatives from Eastern Europe who argued that Palestine was the sole acceptable site for a Jewish homeland.
 Herzl was severely criticized for his willingness to seek a Jewish state outside of the Middle East, and such criticism, Zangwill claimed, contributed to Herzl's death from heart failure in 1904.
 In a 1905 speech on the East Africa offer he exclaimed: